dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 d2.trackedEntityModule().trackedEntityDataValues().value(eventUid, dataElementid).set(“5”);
 ```

 Data values of type `Image` involve an additional step to create/update/read the associated file resource.
-More details in the [*Dealing with FileResources*](#dealing-with-fileresources) section below.
+More details in the [*Dealing with FileResources*](#android_sdk_file_resources) section below.

+#### Write events in read-only TEIs

+It is important to pay special attention to user's data access to the TEIs, enrollments and events.
+The SDK modify the status of the data when any *write* method is executed in order to upload it to the server in the next synchronization.
+If a user has no write data access to a particular element, the app should prevent the edition of this element.

+The restrictions that must be followed by the app are these ones:

+- **TrackedEntityInstances:** the user must have write data access to the **TrackedEntityType**.
+- **Enrollemnts:** the user must have write data access to **both the TrackedEntityType and the Program** (this additional restriction is imposed by the SDK).
+- **Events:** the user must have write data access to the **ProgramStage**.

 ### Tracker data upload